Helen Elsie Austin: Move to Ohio

 Austin had moved her law practice to Cincinnati, Ohio in 1933.
 That year, she represented the NAACP in its protest of allocations of public school funding, as segregated black schools were underfunded in comparison to ones for white students.
 She was approved to plead cases before the Ohio Supreme Court.
 She was also appointed to the Board of Trustees of Wilberforce University, an HBCU in Ohio that had been owned and operated by the AME Church since the Civil War.

-Outside of work, Austin led a private study class on Bahá'i in 1935.
+Outside of work, Austin led a private study class on the Bahá'i Faith in 1935.
 The following year, she served on an all-Cincinnati, biracial YWCA committee that met at the West End YWCA, which served blacks who predominated in that part of the city.
 Affordable housing was a critical issue for lower income people in the city, but the YWCA had room for only 125 residents, and some could not afford to pay both room and board.
 The committee also met at a site for girls in the Y in Walnut Hills, then a predominately white suburb of the city.